Bite-sized Next.js

 Section 4.
 Data Fetching

-We'll explore data fetching using Server Components.
+We will explore data fetching using Server Components.

 Section 4.
 Data Fetching